-Overall, the proposed budget contains operating expense increases over the prior year.
+Overall, the budget contains operating expense increases over the prior year.
 The increase is based on base budget changes and staff requests for service level additions or adjustments.
 Council approval of new services and initiatives will be discussed during budget deliberations; the final revenue needs of the Town will be determined based on the results of these decisions.

-Within the proposed budget, service levels are being maintained, and a few new spending initiatives and community group requests are being presented totalling \$59,457:
+Within the approved budget, service levels are being maintained, and a few new spending initiatives and community group requests are approved, totalling \$20,300:

-- STARS Air Ambulance Request- \$3,300 - Seniors Outreach Seniors Centre Utility Support Request - \$8,000 - Three Hills Beautification Increased Funding Request - \$2,000 - 2026 Provincial Policing Increase (fund half of the anticipated increase) - \$36,157 - Increased Sewer Flushing Program \$10,000
+- STARS Air Ambulance Request- \$3,300 - Seniors Outreach Seniors Centre Utility Support Request - \$5,000 - Three Hills Beautification Increased Funding Request - \$2,000 - Increased Sewer Flushing Program \$10,000